abstra-app/template-commercial-partnership-agreement/README.md

     - `DOCUSIGN_AUTH_SERVER`: DocuSign Authentication Key for sending the contract to sign
     - `API_BASE_PATH`: Base path where the contract will be uploaded on DocuSign service

+   In the scripts, we assume that the manager is the signer involved in the partner adimission process.
+Below are some informations regarding the manager.
+If another party is involved, please change the key name or add new ones as needed on the .env file:

+   - `MANAGER_NAME`: Manager`s name
+   - `MANAGER_EMAIL`: Manager`s email

     For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.examples`).
 For online deployment, configure these variables in your [environment settings](https://docs.abstra.io/cloud/envvars).

-3. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
+4. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.

    Follow these steps to install the dependencies: